Are you being proactive by taking steps to prevent heart disease?

-While certain risk factors, like age or a family history of heart disease, can’t be changed, there is still a lot you can do to reduce the likelihood of having a heart attack or stroke.
+February is American Heart Month, but taking care of our hearts should be a year-round endeavor.
+Certain risk factors, like age or a family history of heart disease cannot be changed.
+However, there are a variety of things you can do to reduce the likelihood of a heart attack or a stroke.
+They include:

 Your Preferred Center

 Your Preferred Physician